 Scott Wilson arrived from Kalgoorlie after dark and lively conversation ensued around the campfire.

 Next morning we headed to Gnarlbine West to locate the historical track Scott had described the previous night.
 That was relatively easy and there are now two ways ‘onto the rock’ (or ‘off the rock’ depending on direction of travel).

 Pioneer Well at Gnarlbine West

-I had plotted the location of a pioneer or native well at the western edge of Gnarlbine West.
+I had plotted the location of a pioneer or native well at the western edge of Gnarlbine West from a map shared with me by researcher Eric Hancock.
 It was in very solid thickets in the usual band of vegetation that surrounds granite outcrops.
 Granite outcrops have their own ecosystem and act as island sanctuaries for a whole range of wildlife.
-In the south-west of Australia they are characterised by this belt of thick vegetation around the base of the rock.
+In the south-west of Australia they are characterised by a belt of thick vegetation around the base of the rock.
 In many cases, due to the large amount of runoff from the rock, this vegetation is swamp-like, even though they are located in semi-arid country.